studentkittens/lncs-pandoc/paper.md

 **Positive Aspects**

-To summarize the advantages of the YubiKey in few words: leight weight, easy to use, many functions and features, supported by many online applications, source code is Open Source.
+To summarize the advantages of the YubiKey in few words: it is light weight, easy to use, there are many functions and features, it is supported by many online applications and the source code is Open Source.

 Additionally in comparision to other available two-factor authentication methods, there are some advantages.
 One two-factor authentication method which